-Cottage gardens use an informal design filled with dense planting, including a mixture of vegetables, herbs and ornamental plants.
+Cottage gardens use an informal design filled with dense planting and timeless garden furniture pieces.
 Whether you have a very small garden or a long yard space, these ideas can come in handy!

 We’ve compiled 50 design inspirations to transform your cottage garden into a homely, yet functional garden space you can enjoy.